kaizen-ai/kaizenflow/documentation/notes/git.md

         > git pull
     ```

 3a.
-Ask Git if branch is merged
+Ask Git if the branch is merged
     - One approach is to ask Git if all the changes in master are also in the branch
         ```bash
         > git branch `PartTask354_INFRA_Populate_S3_bucket` --no-merged